Featured Image: /iStockFotoCuisinette

 One of the simplest ways to know what your customers think of your products and services is by sending them a post-purchase survey.
-The internet is packed with online survey sites, tools and metrics that can assist you in collecting customer feedback.
+The internet is packed with online survey sites, tools, customer feedback apps, and metrics that can assist you in collecting customer data.

 Other than the aforementioned tools, you can also survey your customers by email, apps, SMS, phone or store.
 Whether good or bad, you need to collect as much feedback as you can to ensure that your customers are eventually happy and overjoyed with your products and services.

 Most customers these days don’t have the time, so you must make sure that your surveys are concise and to the point.

 The customer satisfaction score (CSAT) is a metric and is arguably the quickest method to measure customer satisfaction.
 It also offers great information about consumer behavior.

 In most cases, there is only one question that is asked of a customer, which is usually “How satisfied are you with….?”
 This is followed by a survey scale with measurements of either 1-3, 1-5 or 1-10.

 Simplicity is CSAT’s greatest strength, which is why it pretty much always works.
 Unfortunately, the sad part about this is that it is harder to estimate customer satisfaction accurately.

 Still, thanks to modern technological advances the internet, it is relatively easier for businesses to keep how and what their customers feel.

 Some companies send these scores to customers after a day of purchase, a week, a month or any other life cycle to give them enough time with the product or service so that they can give a well thought out response.